ocroz/wsl2-boot/README.md

 - You can SSH to WSL host from GitBash (Git for Windows) without any delay.

 Other advantages:
-- This project is simple and modular as you decide what to install,
+- This project is short and modular as you decide what to install,
 - You decide when to boot WSL from a PowerShell or cmd prompt,<br/>
   or double click on bat file, or at Windows startup,
-- This script was tested with PowerShell 5.1 and 7.1 (see: Get-Host).
+- This script was tested with PowerShell 5.1 and 7.1.

 # Installation